Paid Annual Leave Per Country

 3. Public holidays are sometimes included in the vacation leave, depending on the country.

-Annual leave, or annual vacation, is the number of paid vacation time entitled to employees and is one of the most valuable and attractive employee benefits.
+Annual leave, annual vacation, or annual paid time off (PTO) is the number of paid vacation time entitled to employees and is one of the most valuable and attractive employee benefits.

 Companies must legally provide a certain number of paid vacation days to all full-time employees: the number varies depending on employment law in each country.
 For example, in European Union countries, employees receive a minimum of 4 weeks of paid leave, whereas in Mexico, employees receive six days.